 Turning to the explanatory variables, WINS is the number of games won in the current season.
-To be consistent with other studies, the sign should be positive indicating that attendance will rise with the number of wins.
+We expect, consistent with other studies for attendance to rise with the number of wins.
 FINISH is the division rank at the end of the season.
-The expected sign on FINISH is negative since the numerical ranking is inversely related to success.
+We expect the sign on FINISH to be negative since the numerical ranking is inversely related to success.
 NEWSTADIUM is a dummy variable equal to 1 if the team moved to a new stadium that year.
-Previous research shows that new stadiums draw fans, thus a positive sign is expected.
+Previous research shows that new stadiums draw fans, thus we expect the sign to be positive.
 REAL TICKET PRICE is the average ticket price adjusted for inflation using the CPI.
-This coefficient is expected to be negative although previous studies, i.e. Rivers and DeSchriver found otherwise.
+We expect this coefficient to be negative although previous studies, i.e. Rivers and DeSchriver found otherwise.
 PERCAPITA INCOME is real personal income per capita in the team's SMSA.
-PERCAPITA INCOME is expected to be positive since the a priori assumption is that baseball attendance is a normal good.
+We expect PERCAPITA INCOME to be positive since our a priori assumption is that baseball attendance is a normal good.
 RUNS are the total number of runs scored by the respective team that season.

-Despite the truism that "real" baseball fans prefer pitcher's duels, it is likely that the average fan favors offense, so the anticipated sign is positive.
+Despite the truism that "real" baseball fans prefer pitcher's duels, we expect the average fan to favor offense so the anticipated sign is positive.
 LAGPLAYOFFS is a dummy variable equal to 1 if the team was in the playoffs in the previous season.
-LAGPLAYOFFS is expected to be positive due to the carryover excitement of last year's success raising attendance early in the season.
+We expect LAGPLAYOFFS to be positive from the carryover excitement of last year's success raising attendance early in the season.
 STRIKE is a dummy variable equal to 1 if there was a strike that year.
-Each of the baseball strikes resulted in losing part of the season so STRIKE is expected to be negative.
-LAGSTRIKE another dummy variable equal to 1 in the year after the strike is settled was also added.
+Each of the baseball strikes resulted in losing part of the season so we would expect STRIKE to be negative.
+We also add LAGSTRIKE another dummy variable equal to 1 in the year after the strike is settled.
 After every professional sports strike there are news reports of fans claiming to be through with their team.
-If this talk is accompanied by action, LAGSTRIKE is expected to be negative.
+If this talk is accompanied by action, we expect LAGSTRIKE to be negative.
 CAPACITY is stadium seating capacity.
-While feeling like you are the only person in your section might deter people from coming to the games, greater capacity is expected to result in higher attendance since near or complete sellouts are less common.
-Finally

-REALPAY is total team payroll for the 25-man roster deflated by the CPI.
-REALPAY is expected to be positive since more successful, longer tenured players earn higher salaries and build team loyalty.
+While feeling like you are the only person in your section might deter people from coming to the games, we expect greater capacity to result in higher attendance since near or complete sellouts are less common.
+Finally REALPAY is total team payroll for the 25-man roster deflated by the CPI.
+We expect REALPAY to be positive since more successful, longer tenured players earn higher salaries and build team loyalty.
 REALPAY therefore is a proxy for team quality.
-REALPAY was only available from 1985 forward so models with and without REALPAY are used.
+REALPAY was only available from 1985 forward so we will report on models with and without REALPAY.

-A fixed effects OLS regression technique (Kennedy, 2003) was used.
+We employed a fixed effects OLS regression technique (Kennedy, 2003).
 Capacity constraints imply a limited dependent variable but unlike the NFL, it is uncommon for regular season MLB games (at least outside Fenway Park) to sell out.
-In addition to the variables mentioned above, there was included a dummy variable for each team with no intercept.
-The coefficients of the team dummy variables are presented in Tables 4 and 5 (Appendix).
-Some of the independent variables were missing for some teams in various years.
+In addition to the variables mentioned above, we had a dummy variable for each team with no intercept.
+For brevity, we omit the coefficients of the team dummy variables.
+Some of the variables were missing for some teams in various years.
 An observation with missing data was excluded from the analysis.

-Table 2 (Appendix) reports the results of three different models.
+In Table 2, we report on three models.
 Model 1 utilizes observations from 1969-2010 but excludes REALPAY.
 Data on player payroll was only available from 1985 onward.
 Model 2 utilizes observations from 1985-2010 but also excludes REALPAY.
 Hence, comparing models 1 and 2 somewhat replicates the analysis of Schmidt and Berri on the changing importance of winning for attendance.
 Models 3 also runs from 1985-2010 but includes real team payroll adjusted for inflation (REALPAY).
 Models 2 and 3 then describe the influence of REALPAY.